Visual arts of the Indigenous peoples of the Americas: Southeastern Woodlands

 A large number of pre-Columbian wooden artifacts have been found in Florida.
 While the oldest wooden artifacts are as much as 10,000 years old, carved and painted wooden objects are known only from the past 2,000 years.
 Animal effigies and face masks have been found at a number of sites in Florida.
 Animal effigies dating to between 200 and 600 were found in a mortuary pond at Fort Center, on the west side of Lake Okeechobee.
 Particularly impressive is a 66 cm tall carving of an eagle.

 More than 1,000 carved and painted wooden objects, including masks, tablets, plaques and effigies, were excavated in 1896 at Key Marco, in southwestern Florida.
 They have been described as some of the finest prehistoric Native American art in North America.
 The objects are not well dated, but may belong to the first millienium of the current era.
 Spanish missionaries described similar masks and effigies in use by the Calusa late in the 17th century, and at the former Tequesta site on the Miami River in 1743, although no examples of the Calusa objects from the historic period have survived.
 A south Florida effigy style is known from wooden and bone carvings from various sites in the Belle Glade, Caloosahatchee, and Glades culture areas.
+The Miami Circle, a Tequesta site depicting a near-perfect circle was excavated in 1998.

 The Seminoles are best known for their textile creations, especially patchwork clothing.
 Doll-making is another notable craft.